 Vehicle-to-Grid (V2G)

-Vehicle-to-Grid (V2G) involves a load management process that sends power back to the electric grid from the EV battery; stored DC power is converted to AC by the onboard charger and sent back to the grid as Alternate Current.
+Vehicle-to-Grid (V2G) involves a load management process that sends power back to the electric grid from the EV battery.
+Stored DC power is converted to AC by the onboard charger and sent back to the grid.

 Vehicle-to-Home (V2H)

-Vehicle-to-Home (V2H) is also helpful to EV owners connected to the grid or using renewable energy to charge their EVs.
-Vehicle to Home (V2H) allows the EV charger to convert DC to AC and use the electricity to power their home, offices, or portable homes.
+Vehicle-to-Home (V2H) is also helpful for EV owners who are connected to the grid or use renewable energy to charge their EVs.
+Vehicle-to-Home (V2H) enables an EV charger to convert DC to AC and power a home, office, or portable home.

-EV owners with varying energy tariffs with peaks and off-peaks can charge their vehicles during off-peak sessions and use the power stored in their vehicles to power their homes during the peak sessions to reduce their electricity bills.
+EV owners with varying energy tariffs, with peaks and off-peak periods, can charge their vehicles during off-peak periods and use the power stored in their vehicles to power their homes during peak periods, reducing their electricity bills.

-Homeowners who are connected to the grid or using renewable energy to charge their EVs and are now required to charge their homes will require a power control system connected to their electrical panel by their certified electrician.
+Homeowners who are connected to the grid or use renewable energy to charge their EVs and are now required to charge their homes will need a power control system installed by their certified electrician and connected to their electrical panel.

 Vehicle-to-Load (V2L)